pasnox/monkeystudio2/readme.txt

 With MSVC/Windows:

 * Open a console, and go to the sources directory.
-  * qmake && nmake
-(possible you will need to set, for wich compiler to generate makefilelike...
-  * qmake -spec win32-msvc2005
+  * qmake && nmake // possible you will need to set, for wich compiler to generate makefile like : qmake -spec win32-msvc2005
-)

 With Linux/*Nix: